nickerso/cellml-spec-sphinx-test/source/general-matters.rst

-2. An RDF Element Information Item SHALL be an element item in the RDF namespace, with local name ``RDF`` (the RDF element information item), and MUST form the top-level of a valid RDF/XML tree, per production 7.2.9 in ?, and SHALL be a child of an element information item in the CellML namespace.
+2. An RDF Element Information Item SHALL be an element item in the RDF namespace, with local name ``RDF`` (the RDF element information item), and MUST form the top-level of a valid RDF/XML tree, per production 7.2.9 in ?.

+3. An RDF Element Information Item MUST NOT appear in a CellML Infoset except as allowed by rule 1 above.

-3. CellML Processing Software MUST NOT allow the mathematical interpretation of a CellML Model to be altered by any information present in RDF data.
+4. CellML Processing Software MUST NOT allow the mathematical interpretation of a CellML Model to be altered by any information present in RDF data.

-4. The "set of all RDF triples" associated with a CellML Infoset SHALL refer to the union of all sets of RDF triples produced by parsing all the RDF Element Information Items according to the RDF/XML specification.
+5. The "set of all RDF triples" associated with a CellML Infoset SHALL refer to the union of all sets of RDF triples produced by parsing all the RDF Element Information Items according to the RDF/XML specification.

-5. Two CellML Infosets which differ only by the addition, removal, or modification of RDF Element Information Items (or Information Items descended from them), but which have the same set of all RDF triples, SHALL be termed RDF-equivalent CellML Infosets.
+6. Two CellML Infosets which differ only by the addition, removal, or modification of RDF Element Information Items (or Information Items descended from them), but which have the same set of all RDF triples, SHALL be termed RDF-equivalent CellML Infosets.

-6. CellML Processing Software MUST NOT treat RDF-equivalent CellML Infosets differently.
+7. CellML Processing Software MUST NOT treat RDF-equivalent CellML Infosets differently.